strblr/repersist/README.md

 ))
 ```

-Now, when you try and refresh the page, **nothing is lost**.
+Now when you type something and refresh the page, **nothing is lost**.
 In the background, each time a new application instance is created, `repersist` hydrates the store which the last serialized version.

 ## API